ManishJyani/SupervisedMLAndrewNg/README.md

 that is called decesion boundary, for linear f(w,b) this is line otherwise could be anything circle  , elipse or circle etc. and for f(w,b)<0 : False domain, and f(w,b)>0 : True domain . did nothing much today.
 Just pushing .

+Lab 4 : Got to learn alot today , so this lab told , we can not use mean square error as a cost function in classification problem, because nature of cost function with weights and bias will be of wiggly nature , a lot ot local minima and maxima , so better use log function for computing cost function function that is -y*(log(sigmoid))-(1-y)(log(1-sigmoid))

+Lab 5 : Computed the cost function ,refer it for the code.